 You can solve this problem by creating a cash reserve to handle the initial deficit.
 We discussed this solution in Problem #1.
 Alternatively, consider providing clients with an incentive to pay sooner.
 Offering a 2% discount in exchange for a quick payment can often improve your collections and eliminate any deficits.

 If neither of these options works, consider factoring invoices to smooth your cash flow until it becomes positive.
 Factoring provides you with immediate funds to finance slow-paying invoices.
 This advance improves your cash flow and allows you to pay expenses and grow.
 To learn more, read “What is Factoring?” and “Pros and Cons of Invoice Factoring. ”

 This problem is similar to the previous one but usually affects resellers and wholesalers.
 Small companies with a portfolio of successful products soon start growing quickly.
 This growth can be exponential and lead to very large orders.
 The problem is that these orders often exceed the capital capabilities of the business.

 If you cannot invest additional funds into your business to handle the larger orders, consider using purchase order (PO) financing.
 PO financing provides you with funds to cover supplier expenses.
 This funding allows you to complete the order and book the revenues.
-To learn more, read “What is Purchase Order Financing?” or visit our learning center.
+To learn more, read “What is Purchase Order Financing?”

 We can provide you with factoring and purchase order financing at competitive terms.
 For more information, get an online quote or call us toll-free at (877) 300 3258.